-The term sciatica is often used to describe pain in the leg from a back problem.
-The name comes from the greek word ischion which means hip joint, after the area which the pain is often felt or was presumed to come from.
+Sciatica is often used to describe pain in the leg from a back problem.
+The name comes from the greek word ischion that means hip joint, after the area which the pain is often felt or was presumed to come from.

 What is sciatica?

-True sciatica is a form of nerve root irritation, also called radicular (root) pain/irritation.
-This is a better term to use because nerve root irritations can occur in other parts of the body and these cannot be called sciatica.
+True sciatica is a form of nerve root irritation, also called radicular pain, nerve root pain or lumbar radiculopathy.
+This is a better term to use because nerve root irritation can occur in other parts of the body and these cannot be called sciatica.
 Sciatic pain is found in two main age groups, the younger adult and the older adult.
 The causes of the problem are different in the two groups.

 How common is sciatica?